What is the course about?

 A course for those with some knowledge of music theory.
 Using the ABRSM/Trinity Grade 3 syllabus, you will further increase your knowledge and understanding of musical language and notation through practical exercises in class in conjunction with written homework.

-This course will prepare students to sit the Grade 3 exam.
+This course may be used as preparation for an ABRSM music theory exam.
 Please contact the music office (firstname.lastname@example.org) if you would like to sit your exam at City Lit, which is an ABRSM Theory exam centre.
-ABRSM theory exam dates are usually towards the end of each term and published online here: https://gb.abrsm.org/en/exam-booking/exam-dates-and-fees/ all grade exams are available each term.
+ABRSM theory exam dates/fees are published online here.
+All grade exams are available three times per year (Nov, Feb, June), and it is usual to sit your exam the term after your course finishes.

 What will we cover?